If you’re looking for one of the simplest ways to compost, you’ve stumbled across the right method here!

 - Dig!

-3. Put organic material in.
+3. Place organic material into the trench.

 4. Cover with soil.